 Airports.
-As of 2021, Thailand has 11 international airports, plus another 22 providing scheduled commercial domestic services.
-Of these, the North has airports located in Chiang Mai, Chiang Rai, Lampang, Mae Hong Son, Mae Sot, Nan, Phetchabun, Phitsanulok, Phrae, and Sukhothai.
-In the Northeast, there are airports in Buri Ram, Khon Kaen, Loei, Nakhon Phanom, Roi Et, Sakon Nakhon, Ubon Ratchathani, and Udon Thani.
-In the South, there are airports in Chumphon, Hat Yai, Ko Samui, Krabi, Nakhon Si Thammarat, Narathiwat, Phuket, Ranong, Surat Thani, and Trang.
+As of 2023, Thailand has 11 international airports, plus another 28 providing scheduled commercial domestic services.
+Of these, the North has airports located in Chiang Mai, Chiang Rai, Lampang, Mae Hong Son, Mae Sariang, Mae Sot, Nan, Pai, Phetchabun, Phitsanulok, Phrae, Sukhothai, and Tak.
+In the Northeast, there are airports in Betong, Buri Ram, Khon Kaen, Loei, Nakhon Phanom, Roi Et, Sakon Nakhon, Ubon Ratchathani, and Udon Thani.
+In the South, there are airports in Chumphon, Hat Yai, Ko Samui, Krabi, Nakhon Si Thammarat, Narathiwat, Pattani, Phuket, Ranong, Surat Thani, and Trang.
 In central Thailand, there are airports in Bangkok (Don Mueang and Suvarnabhumi), Hua Hin, Nakhon Sawan, and U-Tapao (Rayong/Pattaya).
 There is also an airport in Trat, the country's easternmost province on the Gulf of Thailand.

 Bangkok's Suvarnabhumi Airport, which opened in 2006, is located approximately 25 kilometers east of central Bangkok.
 Built to accommodate 45 million passengers per year, the airport has been accommodating significantly higher numbers in recent years.
 As such, expansion is currently underway to accommodate these increased numbers.
 Don Mueang Airport, which also serves Bangkok, is the oldest operating airport in Asia and is located approximately 20 kilometers north of central Bangkok.
 It has become a hub for regional aircraft and low-cost airlines.

-A major redevelopment of U-Tapao Airport is now in the works, which will likely occur on the basis of a PPP project.
+A major redevelopment of U-Tapao Airport is now in the works.

-Thai-flagged passenger airlines include Bangkok Airways, Nok Air, Thai AirAsia and Thai AirAsia X, Thai Airways, Thai Lion Air, Thai Smile, and Thai Vietjet Air.
+Thai-flagged passenger airlines include Bangkok Airways, Nok Air, Thai AirAsia and Thai AirAsia X, Thai Airways, Thai Lion Air, Thai Smile (soon to be dissolved and merged into its parent, Thai Airways), and Thai Vietjet Air.
 Thailand also receives extensive service from foreign-flagged airlines.

 Rail Systems.
 From Bangkok, passenger and freight trains run regularly to the outer surrounding areas as well as to farther destinations north, south, east, and west.
-There are rail links to Malaysia and Laos, while rail links to Cambodia and Myanmar are expected to be available in the future.
+There are rail links to Malaysia and Laos, while rail links to Cambodia and Myanmar are expected in the future.
 Multiple other rail expansion projects are planned for the near future.
 High-speed and dual-track railway projects are also in the planning and construction stages.